ylucascr/megami/README.md

-# Megami, a Imgur-like app
+# Megami, as in reverse 'Imagem', an Imgur-like app